Frequently Asked Questions

 2. What does a Notary do?

-A Notary's duty is to screen the signers of important documents for their true identity, their willingness to sign without duress or intimidation, and their awareness of the contents of the document or transaction.
-Some notarizations also require the Notary to put the signer under oath, declaring under penalty of perjury that the information contained in a document is true and correct.
+A Notary's duty is to screen the signers of necessary documents for their true identity, their willingness to sign without duress or intimidation, and their awareness of the document's contents or transaction.
+Some notarizations also require the Notary to put the signer under oath, declaring under penalty of perjury that the information in a document is true and correct.

 3. Why are Notaries and notarizations necessary?

-Through the process of notarization, Notaries deter fraud and establish that the signer knows what document they're signing and that they're a willing participant in the transaction.
+Through notarization, Notaries deter fraud and establish that the signer knows what document they're signing and that they're a willing participant in the transaction.

 4. How does a Notary identify a signer?